fnstanc/apploader/README.md

 # apploader
-An plugin based app framework for C++.
+A plugin based app framework for C++.